-After diving the fantastic Red Sea, experience the wonders of Ancient Egypt on our private LGBT Nile cruise, limited to just 16 guests!
+After diving the fantastic Red Sea, experience the wonders of Ancient Egypt on our private LGBTQ+ Nile cruise, limited to just 16 guests!

 From the Red Sea liveaboard, we'll be transferred across the desert to Luxor, where you'll be amazed by the Temple of Karnak, the Valley of Kings, and the temple of Queen Hatshepsut.
-There we'll board a luxury river cruise ship, the brand-new Aggressor Nile Queen, for a five-night adventure down the Nile accompanied by our own English-speaking Egyptologist, stopping along the way at stunning temples built on the banks of the river.
+There we'll board a luxury river cruise ship, the Aggressor Nile Queen, for a five-night adventure down the Nile accompanied by our own English-speaking Egyptologist, stopping along the way at stunning temples built on the banks of the river.
 Our cruise ends in Aswan, site of the Temple of Philae and the High Dam.
-From Aswan, you'll have the option of flying to Abu Simbel before returning to Cairo to fly home or visit the Giza Pyramids, the Egyptian Museum, and Islamic Cairo
+From Aswan, you'll have the option of flying to Abu Simbel before flying back to Cairo to visit the Giza Pyramids, the Egyptian Museum, and Islamic Cairo

 "All Egypt is the gift of the Nile." - Herodotus